caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/general/index.rst.txt

   *str*, *optional*, *default = msdir*

-  where CARACal will write and expect to find measurement set (MS) files
+  Location where CARACal will write and expect to find measurement set (.MS) files.